Skip to content

 Type Input<Object[]>

-Configure the mapping for the ports the load balancer listens to and forwards to the service.
+Configure the mapping for the ports the load balancer listens to, forwards, or redirects to the service.
 This supports two types of protocols:

 1. Application Layer Protocols: http and https.
 This’ll create an Application Load Balancer.